Poovathani

 Poovathani is a village in the Indian state of Kerala.
 It borders Malappuram and Palakkad Districts and has three Grama Panchayaths (village councils): Thachanattukara, Aliparamba, and Thazhekode.

 Etymology

-The name is derived from the two Malayalam words "poovam" (local name of a tree) and "athani" (meaning shelter).
+The name is derived from the Poovathani family that used to own the land.
+It is derived from the two Malayalam words "poovam" (local name of a tree) and "athani" (meaning shelter).

 Economy

 Markets

 A market runs every week from Sunday through Tuesday.
 Farmers sell fresh produce, and fishers sell the only non-vegetarian item most of the buyers can afford; fish.
 Village children eagerly await the chance to receive coins from visiting traders and the local upper class.

 Poovathani's market closed when bus service became available.
 Village traders now take the bus each Monday to more central areas such as Alipparamba, Kampurum and Chethalloor.
 Residents of these areas had to depend on Poovathani for household items and other essential goods from an array of small and medium shops located on the main road at Poovathani.

 The property where the market once existed was sold for partition among its heirs and concrete houses were built in its place.